Tommy Toy Program

 In the years after that fateful letter was received, the Tommy Toy Fund enlisted United Way of Southeastern Connecticut to partner, mobilizing volunteers and a more solid infrastructure that the effort requires.

-Today, the Tommy Toy Fund celebrates its 50th anniversary.
-It is a program run and operated by United Way of Southeastern Connecticut with the partnership of many other groups, including the three distribution sites in Norwich, New London, and Dayville.
+Today, the program is run and operated by United Way of Southeastern Connecticut with the partnership of many other groups, including the three distribution sites in Norwich, New London, and Dayville.